Bisimulations Meet PCTL Equivalences for Probabilistic Automata: A novel strong bisimulation

-\begin{remark} We note that for Kripke structure (PA with only Dirac distributions) $\iBS{1}$ agrees with the usual strong bisimulation by Milner \cite{milner1989communication}. \end{remark}
+A few remarks are in order. \begin{enumerate}[(1)] \item Note in Definition 5 of~\cite{SongZG2011} we require that $\MC{R}$ is a preorder, while the $\MC{R}$ in Definition~\ref{def:1 depth bisimualtion} can be any relation, we could also have required $\MC{R}$ being an equivalence relation: but all of them will induce the same largest bisimulation equivalence.

+Bisimulation relations are defined for arbitrary relations for classical transition systems~\cite{milner1989communication}.
+However, in the literature of bisimulation relations for probabilistic systems, bisimulation relations are defined mostly only for equivalence relations, see for example~\cite{LarsenS89,larsen1991bisimulation,Segala-thesis,baier2003comparative,SegalaL95,prakash-book}.
+For probabilistic systems, defining bisimulations for equivalence relations has the advantage of being very easy to understand.
+On the other side, a general definition for all relations is important as well, as it particularly sheds light to the connections to the classical transition systems.
+To the best of our knowledge, such general bisimulation definitions are first defined, independently, in~\cite{DesharnaisLT08,lpar08-yuxin-van-glabbeek,lijun-thesis}.
+Later in~\cite{Parma2007LCB,HermannsPSWZ11,SackZ12,Hennessy12}, this general definition has been exploited to study logical characterizations, and characterizing formulas for probabilistic systems. \item We note that for Kripke structures ($\PA$s with only Dirac distributions) $\iBS{1}$ agrees with the usual strong bisimulation by Milner~\cite{milner1989communication} if we consider state-labelled instead of transition-labelled systems. \end{enumerate}

-\subsection{Strong Branching Bisimulation}
+\subsection{Strong branching bisimulation}

-Now we extend the relation $\iBS{1}$ to strong $i$-step bisimulations.
-Then, the intersection of all of these relations gives us the new notion of strong branching bisimulation, which we show to be the same as $\EPCTL$.
-Recall Theorem~\ref{thm:PCLT and Probabilistic bisimulation} states that $\EPCTL$ is strictly coarser than $\EPCTLS$, which we shall consider in the next section.
+Now we extend the relation $\iBS{1}$ to strong $i$-step bisimulation.
+Then, the intersection of all of these relations gives us the new notion of strong branching bisimulation, which is shown to be the same as $\EPCTL$.
+Recall that Theorem~\ref{thm:PCLT and Probabilistic bisimulation} states that $\EPCTL$ is strictly coarser than $\EPCTLS$, which we shall consider in the next section.